ComplyCo/client-widget-js/packages/client-recorder/README.md

 ### Masking

+All inputs are masked by default, but you can choose to unmask all inputs.

 You can configure the recorder with block, ignore and mask text classes, or you can use our defaults.
 Our defaults are:

 - complyco-block